ryjen/scheduling-algos/scheduling/README.md

 **Implementation 2**

 The total tickets is divided based on a percentage of the process service time.
+The processes are sorted based on service time.
+Since the list is sorted, the processes with the greatest amount of tickets are first.

 In the previous example, process A will get 75 tickets and process B will get 25 tickets.